 It takes only seconds for a rear-end collision to happen, but the emotional distress and physical pain from the accident last much longer.
-If you suffered bodily injuries from a rear-end collision, you need the Law Offices of Ogle, Elrod & Baril, PLLC, to help you recover maximum compensation for the losses you incurred after the accident.
+If you suffered bodily injuries from a rear-end collision, you need OEB Law, PLLC, to help you recover maximum compensation for the losses you incurred after the accident.
 Our firm has established itself as an aggressive advocate for auto accident victims.

 Our experienced lawyers handle complicated claims with insurance companies and protect the legal rights of injured accident victims.
 Call us now at 865-546-1111 for a free case evaluation with a rear-end collision accident lawyer in Chattanooga.